pascal-felique/NNCV/README.md

 There is an Excel sheet with the durations of the simulations to indicate that the training becomes more difficult when moving further through the curriculum.

-And finally, there is an Excel sheet with the efficiency measurements for the different trained models.
+There is an Excel sheet with the efficiency measurements for the different trained models.

+There is a folder with training loss and validation graphs that were captured from the Weights & Biases platform.

 ### Fast-SCNN model architecture